AprilSylph/XKit-Rewritten/docs/Chapter 4.1 - Feature metadata.md

 | **Description** | The storage key to inherit the value of, if the preference has not been set.          |
 | **Example**     | <pre lang="json">"inherit": "no_recommended.preferences.hide_recommended_blogs"</pre> |

-Most preference types support inheriting their value from another storage key if both of the following are true:
+Most preference types support inheriting their value from another storage key, if both of the following are true:

-- The inheriting preference, where `"inherit"` is defined, does not have any value saved in storage
+- The inheriting preference (where `"inherit"` is defined) does not have any value saved in storage.
-- The inherited preference, which `"inherit"` points to, does have a value saved in storage
+- The inherited preference (which `"inherit"` points to) does have a value saved in storage.

 This is useful for splitting one option into multiple options with finer granularity, or moving preferences from one feature to another, without requiring user action if it can be avoided.